-New Course SS 218 CHILD AND ADOLESCENT DEVELOPMENT Elizabeth Kieschnick
+New Course SS 218 DEVELOPMENT

-In this course we will explore the physical, emotional, and cognitive changes that take place from conception through adolescence.
-We will consider myriad ways in which nature and nurture interact throughout human development.
-Special attention will be paid to the influence of contextual factors such as family environment, community support, and psychosocial stress.
+In this course we will explore the physical, emotional, and cognitive changes that take place from conception through in which nature and nurture interact throughout human development.
+Special attention will be paid to the influence of Students will read legal documents contextual factors such as family environment, community support, and psychosocial stress.